Book your flight to Nashville with Icelandair from EUR 1,263*

 A live-music performance is a must in Nashville – but sports offer more fine ways to be entertained in true local style.
 Cheer for the Tennessee Titans at an American football game, or the Nashville Predators in ice hockey, surrounded by passionate fans.

-If you’re looking for local flavor, how about a Tennessee whiskey tour or a songwriting workshop?
+And for visitors from the UK looking for local flavour, how about a Tennessee whiskey tour or a songwriting workshop?

 Dining in Nashville

-Nashville is a dining hotspot, a foodie favorite with innovative chefs regularly opening on-trend restaurants.
-Great neighborhoods to explore at dinnertime include Germantown, East Nashville, and The Gulch.
+Nashville is a dining hotspot and foodie favourite with innovative chefs regularly opening on-trend restaurants.
+Great neighbourhoods to explore at dinnertime include Germantown, East Nashville, and The Gulch.

-Three local dishes should be on your 'must try' list: hot chicken, barbecue, and ‘meat and three’.
-Hot chicken was created in Nashville a century ago; it's fried chicken doused in fiery spices, served on white bread with a pickle.
+There are three local dishes that should be on your 'must try' list: hot chicken, barbecue, and ‘meat and three’.
+Hot chicken was created in Nashville a century ago and is fried chicken doused in fiery spices, served on white bread with a pickle.
 Try it at its birthplace, the famed Prince’s Hot Chicken.
-Tennessee is known for its low-and-slow barbecue and Nashville is no exception; pork ribs are a specialty.
-The third in the trio is ‘meat and three’, served at unfussy cafeteria-style diners.
-Choose a meat dish (fried chicken, meatloaf etc), accompanied by three sides.
+Tennessee is also known for its low-and-slow barbecue and Nashville is no exception; pork ribs are a specialty.
+Finally, ‘meat and three’ is a dish served at unfussy cafeteria-style diners.
+Choose a meat dish (fried chicken, meatloaf, etc.), accompanied by three sides.
 A sweet tea and slice of pie round out a classic meal.

 Nashville is a buzzy, music-filled destination, and downtown Nashville’s Broadway rivals the best-known party streets in the USA.
 Join the crowds as they seek out the most appealing live country music, rooftop patios, and line dancing in the honky-tonks (a honky-tonk is simply a bar that plays country music).
 Look out for the purple-toned Tootsie's Orchid Lounge, a world-renowned honky-tonk that’s been operating since 1960.